-FreeDV is a Digital Voice mode for HF radio.
-You can run FreeDV using a free GUI application for Windows, Linux and OSX that allows any SSB radio to be used for low-bit-rate digital voice.
+FreeDV is a suite of digital voice modes for HF radio.
+Our flagship mode is the Radio Autoencoder (RADE).
+You can run RADE using a free GUI application for Windows, Linux and OSX that allows any SSB radio to be used for high quality digital voice.

-FreeDV is being developed by an international team of radio amateurs working together on DSP, coding, design, user interface and testing.
+FreeDV technology is being developed by an international team of radio amateurs working together on Machine Learning, DSP, coding, design, user interface and testing.
 The project is managed by a 5 person Project Leadership Team (PLT).
 Current development is being generously funded by an ADRC grant and our Financial Sponsor is the Software Freedom Conservancy.
-FreeDV is open source software, released under the GNU Lesser Public License version 2.1.
-The modems and Codec 2 speech codec used in FreeDV are also open source.
+All software is open source, released under the (a) GNU Lesser Public License version 2.1 (GUI and legacy FreeDV modes) and two-clause BSD license (RADE).

 News